 Maltz, E.M., 2018.
 The Constitution and the Trump Travel Ban.
 Lewis & Clark L. Rev., 22, p.391.

 Ponsot, A.S., Autixier, C. and Madriaza, P., 2017.
-Factors facilitating the successful implementation of a prevention of violent radicalization intervention as identified by front-line practitioners.
+Factors facilitating the successful implementation of prevention of violent radicalization intervention as identified by front-line practitioners.
 Journal for Deradicalization, (16), pp.1-33.

 Romaniuk, P., 2015.
 Does CVE work?
 Lessons learned from the global effort to counter violent extremism.
 Global Center on Cooperative Security.